opendesigndev/open-design-text-renderer/docs/README.md

 ## Prerequisities

-Textify is based on two widespread libraries from the (more or less) standard [text rendering stack][behdad].
+**Open Design Text Renderer** is based on two widespread libraries from the (more or less) standard [text rendering stack][behdad].
 On the bottom is font rasterizer [FreeType], on top the slightly more abstract text shaper [HarfBuzz].

 **Why rasterize?** Fonts are most commonly represented as TrueType `ttf` or OpenType `otf` files.
 Both use tables mapping characters to their respective glyphs (encoding of 'a' to an image of 'a') and to various rules that apply to single glyphs and their combinations, such as hinting or kerning (see later).
 Both formats represent glyphs most commonly with vector outlines using line segments and Beziér curves (altough bitmap or svg fonts also exist), which need to be nontrivially rasterized.
 The many challenges in font rasterization lie in *hinting* – keeping vertical and horizontal lines visible even at small pixel sizes, aligning with the pixel grid, optimizing for LCDs etc.